 By engaging in sport, we can strengthen circulation and prevent cardiovascular disease.
 Furthermore, the body reduces stress hormones when we exercise.

-Our heart is a muscle.
-Regular endurance training strengthens it and makes it more effective.
-Hiking, swimming and cycling are good endurance sports.
-You should still be able to speak while performing the activity.
+Regular endurance training makes the heart more effective.
+Hiking, swimming and cycling are good choices even for beginners.
+In terms of pace, you should still be able to chat while performing the activity.
+Fancy getting into jogging?
+What you should bear in mind:

 During weight training or strength training, both the body’s oxygen consumption and muscle circulation increase.
 The training also activates the metabolism.
 This has a beneficial effect on blood sugar levels.